-Leading to both the MD and PhD degrees, the MSTP trains highly qualified medical students as physician-scientists.
-The program is offered through Duke's School of Medicine and Graduate School; PhD training may be pursued in biomedical engineering or another engineering discipline through the Pratt School of Engineering.
+Leading to both the MD and PhD degrees, the Medical Scientist Training Program (MSTP) trains highly qualified medical students as physician-scientists.
+The program is offered through Duke's School of Medicine and Graduate School, and doctoral training may be pursued in biomedical engineering or another engineering discipline through the Pratt School of Engineering.
 Learn more

 The MD-MEng Joint Degree Program

 Designed to train "physician-inventors," this program enables MD candidates within the Duke University School of Medicine who have strong interests in health care, engineering, and innovation and entrepreneurship to earn a Master of Engineering degree from the Pratt School of Engineering.
 Learn more

 The Barr-Spach Scholarship was created by a gift from Maynard Ramsey III, M’69, G’75, who established an endowment to honor his Duke mentors, biomedical engineering professor and associate professor of pediatrics Roger C. Barr, BS’64, PhD’68, and pediatric cardiologist Madison S. Spach, T’50, MD’54, HS’54-59.